boothedev/groupon-scraper/README.md

 ## Healthchecks and container readiness

 The provided `Dockerfile` exposes port `8000` and includes a `HEALTHCHECK` that queries `/health`.
 This helps platforms like Fly to detect readiness.

+## Design notes

+- Single browser instance: the app starts Playwright and launches one shared browser at startup and stops it on shutdown.
+- Bounded concurrency: an `asyncio.BoundedSemaphore` prevents resource exhaustion when many clients call the API concurrently.
+- Robustness: startup/shutdown code logs and resets globals on errors.
+Endpoint captures Playwright timeouts and general exceptions and maps them to appropriate HTTP statuses.